Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 AI made the frontend trivial.
 Multi-tenant backends made the infrastructure trivial.
 Together, they actually democratized software development.

-Further Reading: For a deep dive into the gnarly technical challenges of multi-tenant systems, see Multi-Tenant Architecture: The Hard Parts.
-It's a fun time (if you enjoy reading about distributed systems failures at 3 AM).
+Further Reading: For a deep dive into the technical challenges of multi-tenant systems, see Multi-Tenant Architecture: The Hard Parts.